caseymarquis/KC.Ricochet/README.md

                 }
             }

-            //You can also get properties which you've marked: var nameProperties = KC.Ricochet.Util.GetProps<WebModel>()
+            //You can also get members which you've marked: var nameMembers = KC.Ricochet.Util.GetProps<WebModel>()
-                .AllProperties.Where(x => x.Markers.Contains("IsAName")); //See the class definition below.
+                .Members.Where(x => x.Markers.Contains("IsAName")); //See the class definition below.

-            //This allows you to implement special logic with marked properties.
+            //This allows you to implement special logic with marked members.
         }
     }